agence2dav/oc6/README.md

 - todo: forms of comments
 - separate tasks in Service and Form
-- redrax form of tricks
+- propose form of tricks
+- save comment
+- redicrect correctly to the same page with 2 parameters

 ### 6 - login